 Opportunity to be a Part of Top Universities and Companies

-A major reason why an MBA is better or M.Tech after B.Tech is because MBA degrees form part of the catalogue of the some of the elite universities in the world.
+A major reason why an MBA is better or M.Tech after B.Tech is because MBA degrees form part of the catalog of some of the elite universities in the world.
 This includes the

 - Harvard Business School